kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 ### Low priority pod could be chosen to pop, even if high priority pod has a slightly later backoff expiration

-Flushing from backoffQ to activeQ is done each second, taking all pods with backoff expired.
+The current mechanism of flushing from backoffQ to activeQ is done each second, taking all pods with backoff expired.
 It means that, when they come to activeQ, they are sorted by priority there and taken in this order from activeQ.
 It is important, because preemption of a lower priority pod could happen if a higher priority pod is scheduled later.